Monts d'Ardèche

 Park History

 The regional nature park was created on April 9, 2001, after a decade of preparation involving local communities seeking tools to address rural depopulation, economic challenges, and environmental management needs.
-The park charter emphasizes sustainable development alongside heritage preservation, supporting traditional activities while encouraging nature-based tourism.
-The park's creation recognized the territory's outstanding natural and cultural heritage while addressing the socioeconomic challenges of rural mountain communities.
-Renewal of the park charter has expanded focus on climate adaptation and sustainable agriculture.
+[1] The park charter emphasizes sustainable development alongside heritage preservation, supporting traditional activities while encouraging nature-based tourism.
+Renewal of the park charter in 2014 expanded the park's area and focus.
+A major milestone came in September 2014 when the park became a UNESCO Global Geopark, the only one in the Auvergne-Rhône-Alpes region, recognizing the exceptional volcanic and geological heritage of the territory.
+[2] The park's creation was originally driven by chestnut producers (castanéiculteurs) seeking to promote their heritage and foster sustainable development in the region.

 Major Trails And Attractions

-The Cascade du Ray-Pic, where a river plunges through volcanic basalt columns into a forested gorge, is the park's most visited natural site.
+The Cascade du Ray-Pic, where a river plunges through volcanic basalt columns into a forested gorge, is the park's most visited natural site and a key geological feature within the UNESCO Global Geopark.
 The chestnut trail network connects traditional villages with interpretive information about the cultural landscape and its history.
-The high plateaux of Mont Mézenc and Mont Gerbier de Jonc offer windswept hiking with panoramic views, with Gerbier de Jonc famous as the source of the Loire River.
-The Pont d'Arc natural stone arch spanning the Ardèche gorge entrance lies just outside the park boundary.
+The high plateaux of Mont Mézenc (1,753 meters) and Mont Gerbier de Jonc (1,551 meters) offer windswept hiking with panoramic views; Gerbier de Jonc is traditionally celebrated as the source of the Loire River, France's longest river.
+[1] The Pont d'Arc natural stone arch spanning the Ardèche gorge entrance lies just outside the park boundary.
 Steam railway excursions on the Chemin de Fer du Vivarais offer scenic journeys through the landscape.

 Visitor Facilities And Travel